10 Days of Prayer

 All prayer groups have different ways of praying together.
 We encourage you to spend the next 30-45 minutes in united prayer, in whatever way the Holy Spirit leads.
 We encourage short conversational prayers (1-3 sentences).
 This allows for more people to pray multiple times.
 Below are some examples of praying through Scripture based on the theme.
 You may pray through other passages also and include other subjects in your prayer time.
 See the Leader’s Guide and World Church Prayer Requests for prayer ideas.

-Praying God’s Word — Mark 6:30–32
+Praying God’s Word — Luke 11:1

 More Prayer Suggestions